Difference Between Visual Communication and Non-Verbal Communication

 The visual elements possess five characteristics: objects, models, maps, graphs, and photographs.
 In addition to characteristics, it also has seven components.

 Colour, tones, texture, shape, balance, figure, and hierarchy.
-This communication mode is best suited in educational fields to understand concepts, politics, social media and widely used in science, technology, and research.
+This communication mode is best suited in educational fields to understand concepts, politics, and social media and is widely used in science, technology, and research.

-When the receiver perceives the information communicated by the sender by eyes, it is called visual communication.
+When the receiver perceives the information the sender communicates through my eyes, it is called visual communication.
 It is communicated with the help of charts, graphical diagrams, and graphics.

 Some examples are infographics, illustrations, and visually interactive content.
-Animation and data visualizing are some of the well-known and efficient methods of visual communication.
+Animation and data visualisation are well-known and efficient visual communication methods.

 The thought, ideas, and information can be wholly understood and perceived unambiguously using three visual elements.